7 | I'm Fabulous

 “So, I will settle down the students and when I call your name Whitney, that’s when I want you to come on stage.”
 He tells me and I nod.

 Mr. Fisher than walks off to the vice principal.
 So I take a peek through the curtain to see how many students are there.
 Sure enough, there are a lot.
-My eyes drift from people I recognize, including my number one bully Lily.
+My eyes drift from people I recognize, including my number one bully Nicole.
 I swallow the lump in my throat at her.
 She’s even prettier now, no wonder Callum went after her.

 I wonder if they are still together.